-As a result, during circumstances where a financial transaction has to be carried out mandates the attendance of the person who is unable to appear personally, then the only solution towards this is to delegate his own powers i.e. to act on behalf of the person to another individual.
+As a result, during circumstances where a financial transaction has to be carried out and mandates the attendance of the person who is unable to appear personally, the solution towards this is to delegate his own powers i.e. to act on behalf of the concerned person

-However, in 2011, the Supreme Court of India in a landmark judgment observed that transferring property title through a General Power of Attorney (GPA) is illegal.
-But before learning the legality of the Supreme Court order let us understand the concept of Power of Attorney.
+However, in 2011, the Supreme Court of India, in a landmark judgment, observed that transferring a property title through a General Power of Attorney (GPA) is illegal.
+But before discussing the legality of the Supreme Court order, let us understand the concept of Power of Attorney.

 Principal/ Grantor/ Donor is the person who gives his power/ responsibility/ authority to another person to act on his behalf

 Attorney/ Agent/ Donee is the person to whom the power/ responsibility/ authority is given.

 Ordinarily, a Power of Attorney is executed by someone who cannot perform his transactions himself or herself (in person) due to numerous reasons.
 The following are the numerous reasons that make an individual delegate his powers to perform a duty to some other individual: